Repair and Leasing Scheme (RLS) – Frequently Asked Questions

 There are a number of requirements in relation to the scheme:

-• the property has to be vacant for at least 12 months prior to submission: proof of vacancy will be required;
+• the property has to be vacant for at least 12 months: proof of vacancy will be required;

 • there has to be a social housing demand for the property;